reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-IV.md

 ---
 layout: post
-title: "But what is Blueprint? from Blueprint to Bytecode - III"
+title: "Bytecode.
+From Blueprint to Bytecode - IV"
 description:
-  "Great enemies has fallen, the adventurers moved forward.
+  "Great enemies fallen, the adventurers moved forward.
 Deep down the castle, a humongous machine is working on countless tiny pieces.
 We are so close to the heart of the secret - Bytecode"
 date: 2024-12-25 23:04 +0800
 categories: [Unreal, Engine]
 published: false